 If you happen to be in the Lahaina area, I strongly recommend stopping by Gazebo Restaurant for breakfast.
 Their white chocolate macadamia nut pancakes with homemade whipped cream were amazing.
 They are also very generous with their portions.

 So this was Maui for us in a nutshell.
 We wish we could have stayed a day longer but that meant subtracting a day from Kauai.
 We felt pretty satisfied with our 3 days here (excluding travel) and felt like we accomplished just about everything we wanted to accomplish.
-In the not too distant future, I hope to have our ” 3 days in Kauai ” itinerary and recommendations up.
+If you want to continue reading about Kauai or the Big Island, scroll to the top of this page and you will find the links.
+Thank you for reading.